vuejs/docs/src/guide/essentials/template-syntax.md

 <a :href="url"> ... </a>
 ```

-Here `href` is the argument, which tells the `v-bind` directive to bind the element's `href` attribute to the value of the expression `url`.
-In the shorthand, everything before the argument (i.e. `v-bind:`) is condensed into a single character, `:`.
+Here, `href` is the argument, which tells the `v-bind` directive to bind the element's `href` attribute to the value of the expression `url`.
+In the shorthand, everything before the argument (i.e., `v-bind:`) is condensed into a single character, `:`.

 Another example is the `v-on` directive, which listens to DOM events: